Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Introduction

-The first Faraday rotation (FR) observations of the heliosphere were conducted in 1968 by Pioneer 6 \citep{Levy:1969}).
-The observed FR curve was 'W'-shaped with rotation angles of 40 degrees recorded over a period of 2–3 hr that have been attributed to a coronal streamer stalk \citep{Woo:1997} or the passage of a series of CMEs \citep{Patzold:1998}.
-Jensen and Russell \citep{Jensen:2008} modeled these structures as CMEs; however, as discovered in Jensen et al. \citep{Jensen:2018}, these structures share the jagged characteristics of reconnection regions (discussed in the last section of this paper).
-Unusual Faraday rotation structures contained within CMEs were observed with Helios spacecraft (October/November 1979).
-Around this time, we were discovering that unusual magnetic structures observed in the solar wind were Earth-crossing CMEs (e.g. see discussion in Mulligan dissertation--reference).
+To date, observing CMEs/ICMEs with FR observations is relatively rare.
+The first FR observations of the turbulent solar corona that we are aware of were conducted in 1968 using Pioneer 6 as a source \citep{Levy:1969}.
+An unusual change in the observed FR curve was observed during this superior conjunction consisting of `W'-shaped changes in FR with rotation angles of 40 degrees recorded over a period of 2–3 hr.
+These `W' features have been attributed to a coronal streamer stalk \citep{Woo:1997} or the passage of a series of CMEs \citep{Patzold:1998}. \cite{Jensen:2008} modeled these structures as CMEs; however, as discovered in \cite{Jensen:2018}, these structures share the jagged characteristics of likely reconnection regions (discussed in the last section of this paper).
+Later, unusual FR structures contained within CMEs were observed with Helios spacecraft (October/November 1979).
+White light coronagraph data confirmed the cause of these structures to be CMEs; however, none showed the `W' characteristic \citep{Jensen:2008}.